pulumi/pulumi-hugo/themes/default/content/blog/finops-with-pulumi/index.md

 ## Automation API

-Automation API allows you to create an HTTP endpoint for a Pulumi program.
+Of the many things Automation API allows you to do, one is you can create an HTTP endpoint for a Pulumi program.
 Organizations have used this to control easy on/off switches for applications such as provisioning/deprovisioning single tenant SaaS architectures, short lived environments and complex testing and blue/green deployments.
 Because of the encapsulation of a Pulumi program and the simplification this provides, this endpoint may be directly exposed to those responsible for making the financial decisions in the moment, such as a Sales Engineer who must turn on a new POC environment for testing who then must be sure to shut that off when completed.
 Oftentimes these decisions are automated in process and pipelines.

 ## Pulumi FinOps in Practice: Sweeping up Dev and QA